TheodorRene/blog/content/posts/top5-nvim-plugins.md

 8 lines above or under the cursor.
 If you are still unsure what this does remember vim/nvims help pages are pretty good `:h scrolloff`

-[Neoscroll]("https://github.com/karb94/neoscroll.nvim") will give a smooth motion when using scrolling keybindings; mimicking the act of scrolling with a mouse.
-Much more pleasant for the eye, and nice when that sort of exploration of the file is needed.
+[Neoscroll]("https://github.com/karb94/neoscroll.nvim") adds smooth motion when using scrolling keybindings; mimicking the act of scrolling with a mouse.
+Much more pleasant for the eye, and convenient when that sort of file exploration is needed.

 ![Neoscroll in action](/img/neoscroll.gif)

 Unfortunately the framerate of the gif does not do the improvement justice so you just have to trust me.

-## Leap
+## 2. Leap

 Another plugins thats helped with my vertical speed is [Leap]("https://github.com/ggandor/leap.nvim").
 It adds a new motion using `s` ("leap" forwards) and `S` ("leap" backwards).
 Pressing `s` and two characters it will jump to the first occurence of that pair of characters.
-With duplicates it shows you a third characted to press to leap to that destination.
+With duplicates it shows you a third character to press to leap to that destination.
 It feels like magic when you use it since you look at where you want to go, do the keystrokes, and boom you're there.

 ![Leap](/img/leap.gif)

 Here I want to leap to `tabline`.
-I press `sta` in sequence, notice that there are duplicates and have to press `s` as well which is highlighted in pink/purple.
+I press `sta` in sequence, noticing that there are duplicates and have to press `s` as well which is highlighted in pink/purple.

-## Neogit/Gitsigns/Diffviewer
+## 3. Neogit/Gitsigns/Diffviewer

 I'm cheating I know but I couldn't just highlight one of them, and I should probably do a whole post on working with git inside vim.
 Git is actually something I enjoy working with.
-I currently have 26 aliases in my .gitconfig and I've set up [difftastic]("https://difftastic.wilfred.me.uk/") as my external difftool and vscode as my mergetool(haven't gotten there with neovim as of yet).
+I currently have 26 aliases in my .gitconfig and I've set up [difftastic]("https://difftastic.wilfred.me.uk/") as my external difftool and VScode as my mergetool(haven't gotten there with neovim as of yet).
 So I'll keep this short since we are cheating.

 (The keymappings are mostly my own, and does not necessarily reflect the default